fluxcd/flux2/docs/roadmap/index.md

 [= 90% "90%"]

-This would be the first stepping stone: we want the GitOps Toolkit to be on-par with today's Flux in [read-only mode](https://github.com/fluxcd/flux/blob/master/docs/faq.md#can-i-run-flux-with-readonly-git-access) and [FluxCloud](https://github.com/justinbarrick/fluxcloud) notifications.
+This would be the first stepping stone: we want Flux v2 to be on-par with today's Flux in [read-only mode](https://github.com/fluxcd/flux/blob/master/docs/faq.md#can-i-run-flux-with-readonly-git-access) and [FluxCloud](https://github.com/justinbarrick/fluxcloud) notifications.